 Limited Dexterity

-Certain diseases such as Arthritis, Multiple Sclerosis, and Parkinson’s (and others) can all affect our ability to efficiently brush and floss well.
-Even general muscle weakness/loss can decrease our effectiveness.
-There are solutions to help; we suggest a brush with a large handle or even better, an electric toothbrush.
-They also make flossers with long handles for hard-to-reach areas.
-If you’ve noticed you’re having trouble, ask your hygienist to provide you with the best options to brush and floss effectively.
+Certain diseases such as Arthritis, Multiple Sclerosis, and Parkinson’s can affect our ability to brush and floss effectively.
+Even general muscle weakness can decrease our effectiveness.
+To address this issue, we suggest using a brush with a large handle or an electric toothbrush.
+Flossers with long handles are also available for hard-to-reach areas.

 Cognitive Limitations

-As we age our risk for dementia and other cognitive conditions increases.
-With the progression of dementia oral care eventually falls upon the caretaker.
-It’s important for a caregiver to know how best to care for a patient’s oral health when they can no longer understand or do it themselves.
-Here is a great guide from Tooth Wisdom about the step-by-step process of caring for another’s teeth.
-As a caregiver, never hesitate to call your patients dentist, we are happy to assist you!
+As we age, our risk for dementia and other cognitive conditions increases.
+With the progression of dementia, oral care eventually falls to the caretaker.
+It’s important for caregivers to know how to best care for a patient’s oral health when they can no longer understand or do it themselves.

 References